GTBitsOfGood/juno/README.md

 ### Updating the JunoSDK from OpenAPI

 With [OpenAPI](https://docs.nestjs.com/openapi/introduction), much of the internal implementation of [juno-sdk](https://github.com/GTBitsOfGood/juno-sdk) is generated automatically.
-This is happen via two methods:
+There are two options for triggering the SDK generation:

 **Automatic** - Upon a new tagged release of Juno, a GitHub action will automatically create a PR in the JunoSDK repository with the new changes.

 **Manual** - If the SDK needs to be updated locally for testing Juno before release, you can follow these steps:

-- With Juno currently running, execute the scripts/doc-extract.sh .
+- With Juno currently running, execute the scripts/doc-extract.sh.
 This downloads the contents of localhost:/API_GATEWAY_URL/docs-yaml where the OpenAPI yaml specification is located, runs the OpenAPI SDK generator, and places the output into juno-client-sdk.
 - Copy the `api.ts` file and `api`, `model` folders into the SDK repository
 - Ensure the changes still build (`bun run build` in the SDK repository) and fix any errors that might've been caused with the update
 - Add any additional needed methods to the SDK to use new routes (e.g. your unlink user)